Resource created by Leeds Museums and Galleries |Leeds Discovery Centre.

 - What is the other person thinking?
 Use storyboarding, a cartoon strip or write a story, to present the narrative from different perspectives.
 What did the Inuit think and feel when Martin and his crew turned up?
 What does Isobel think of her husband and his actions?
 This is good for comparing of different cultural or historical ideas, as well as personal perspectives.

-- Use the Leeds Curriculum local democracy resource activities to talk about human rights and responsibilities.
+- Use the Leeds Curriculum local democracy resource activities to talk about human rights and responsibilities (see Democracy and Child Friendly Leeds story).